 Kejriwal suggests Centre to allow metro services for govt staff, those engaged in essential services

 New Delhi, May 15: Metro services in Delhi should be permitted for government staff and only those engaged in essential services for at least one week post May 17, Chief Minister Arvind Kejriwal has suggested Prime Minister Narendra Modi.
-In a letter to the prime minister, he also suggested that barber shops, cinema halls, salons and religious places should remain closed.
+In a letter to the Prime Minister, he also suggested that barber shops, cinema halls, salons and religious places should remain closed.

 Kejriwal in his letter also said that though the number of COVID-19 cases will increase due to relaxations in the lockdown post May 17, the Delhi government has made sufficient arrangements of hospitals, intensive care units, ambulances and ventilators.
 The nationwide lockdown was imposed from March 25 to April 14, then extended to May 3 and again to May 17 to prevent the spread of the novel coronavirus.